-, or Black card with cooke, the Province, Regiment, c feelings, ir attachfishingvantages, vorthy of v.

-Bathurst ⊿ord Dalrished in man who rs of his d results. ellington, est indiviof Enge said of ppointed The гy. the mind recollecr beloved with God Nelson res have at Digdeguash, one hundred families, and the same number at Magaguadavic.
+, or Black eard with ooke, the Province, Regiment, e feelings, ir attacher Lower fishingvantages, vorthy of at Digdeguash, one hundred families, and the same number at Magaguadavic.
 In Sunbury County there are one hundred and fifty families; and many settlers of Scotch origin on the Nashwaak, in York County.
 There are also respectable Presbyterian congregations at Fredericton, (the Seat of Government in the Province,) and at Newcastle and Chatham, (Miramichi,)] each consisting of many respectable families.
-The same may be said of Richibucto, Restigouche, Dalhousie, Dorchester, Norton, and the various districts on the River Nash-The land in the vicinity of most of these places is very waak. fertile, as well as at Woodstock, on both sides of the great River Saint John, the Kennebeckasis River, and on most of the numerous rivers of this Province.
+The same may be said of Richibucto, Restigouche, Dalhousie, Dorchester, Norton, and the various districts on the River Nash-The land in the vicinity of most of these places is very fertile, as well as at Woodstock, on both sides of the great River Saint John, the Kennebeckasis River, and on most of the numerous rivers of this Province.
 The back lands are in general the most productive.
 The sea coast, however, from the great abundance of fish, is more suitable to emigrants from the Western Islands, and the west coast of Scotland, as well as from the fishing districts of England and Ireland, whose emigrants will, it is hoped, carn their attention to the sea coasts of New Brunswick, Nova Scotia, and Prince Edward Island.
 For, although my original intention was to dwell particularly on Scotch affairs, the principal object of this publication is, if possible, to be of service to those persons who may not have had access to better sources of information, whether English, Irish, or Scotch.